‘the Russian Mennonite STory’

 – Laina Hughes Former Communications Coordinator, WHS

-Graphic design of this fascinating book required directing photo shoots of the available clocks, organizing content, layout and design, directing the detailed Photoshop work required to salvage the damaged historic images and overseeing the print process.
-2012 (See Before & After)
+Graphic design of ‘Kroeger Clocks’ by Arthur Kroeger is a fascinating book which required directing photo shoots of the available clocks, organizing content, layout and design, directing the detailed Photoshop work required to salvage the damaged historic images and overseeing the print process.
+2012

 The Beaver Magazine